The Dark Side of the Sun (film)

-The Dark Side of the Sun (Also known as Dark Side of the Sun) is a 1988 American-Yugoslavian drama film directed by Božidar Nikolić and stars Brad Pitt in his first leading role, as a young man in search of a cure for a rare and deadly skin disorder.
+The Dark Side of the Sun (also known as Dark Side of the Sun) is a 1988 American-Yugoslavian drama film directed by Božidar Nikolić and stars Brad Pitt in his first leading role, as a young man in search of a cure for a rare and deadly skin disorder.

 Director Božidar Nikolić picked Brad Pitt out of 400 candidates for the main role.
-Brad Pitt was very happy for the pick and was paid only $1,523 for seven weeks of filming in Dubrovnik, Croatia and Kotor, Montenegro (then Yugoslavia) in 1988.
+Brad Pitt was very happy for the pick and was paid only $1,523 for seven weeks of filming in Kotor and Dubrovnik in Yugoslavia in 1988.
 The movie was released directly-to-video in 1997.

 Plot

 Rick Clayton is a young American with a rare skin disease that prevents him from exposing himself to any kind of light, especially sunlight and is mostly seen as an expert motorcyclist, entirely clad from head to toe in leather.
-After trying several cures without success, his father takes him to a village in Croatia where they meet a healer, who is supposed to save him.
+After trying several cures without success, his father takes him to a village in Yugoslavia where they meet a healer, who is supposed to save him.
 Yet the treatment does not work.

 Rick then meets Frances, a young American actress, who calls him The Dark Knight, when she falls for him in his full body leather masked identity.
 Yet when Frances meets Rick unmasked she rejects him, not realizing they are the same person.
 Back at his family mansion, Rick is so distraught he programs Frances' name to repeat over and over on his computer in BASIC.
 Finally Rick decides to forget about his illness and enjoy life, feeling the sun on his skin for the first time.
 The disease takes its course but his father understands the choice he made.